saminiir/saminiir.github.io/_drafts/2016-04-25-lets-code-tcp-ip-stack-3-tcp-handshake.markdown

 # TCP Header Format

-As always, we'll define the message header and describe its fields.
+Next, we'll define the message header and describe its fields.
 The TCP header is seemingly simple, but contains a lot of information about the communication state.

 The TCP header is 20 octets in size[^tcpdump-man]: